OctopusDeploy/blog/blog/2021-05/octopus-mongodb/index.md

   - Server Name: Name or IP address of the MongoDB server
   - Server Port: Port MongoDB is listening on
   - Database Name: Name of the database to grant roles to
-  - Admin Username: Username of an account that can create users.
+  - Admin Username: Username of an account that can create users
   - Admin Password: Password for the Admin Username
   - Roles: Comma-delimited list of Roles to assign
 - DBA Approval